 Heal to Feel Real: How to Turn Ouch into Growth Fuel

 Ever stepped on a LEGO barefoot?
-If so, you’ve already met pain—one of life’s most persistent (and most creatively sadistic) teachers.
-Much like that tiny plastic ninja hiding in the carpet, life’s biggest hurts show up uninvited and unapologetic.
+Then you’ve met pain—one of life’s most persistent (and creatively sadistic) teachers.

 A heartbreak.
 A job loss.
 A betrayal.